captainsolana/captainsolana/README.md

 - 👋 Hi, I’m @captainsolana
-- 💞️ I’m looking to collaborate on value unlocks in Solana ecosystem (dapps, NFT monetization etc.,.)
+- 💞️ I’m looking to collaborate on value unlocks through AI
-- 📫 How to reach me @captainsolana on Twitter

 <!---
 captainsolana/captainsolana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.